awkena/panGenomeBreedr/README.md

 ### Summary of Prediction Verification in Plates

-The `pred_summary()` function produces a summary of predicted genotypes for positive controls in each reaction plate after verification as shown in the code snippet below:
+The `pred_summary()` function produces a summary of predicted genotypes for positive controls in each reaction plate after verification (Table 3), as shown in the code snippet below:

 ``` r
 # Get prediction summary for all plates